The SeeMore Project is the brainchild of an artist and a computer scientist.

 Kirk W. Cameron is a Professor of Computer Science and a Research Fellow in the College of Engineering at Virginia Tech.
 The central theme of his research is to improve power and performance efficiency in high performance computing (HPC) systems and applications.
 Accolades for his work include NSF and DOE Career Awards, the IBM Faculty Award, and being named Innovator of the Week by Bloomberg Businessweek Magazine.
 Prof. Cameron received the Ph.D. in Computer Science from Louisiana State University (2000) and B.S. in Mathematics from the University of Florida (1994).

-Sam Blanchard is an Assistant Professor of Sculpture in the School of Visual Arts at Virginia Tech in Blacksburg, VA.
+Sam Blanchard is an Associate Professor of Sculpture and Chair of the Studio Art Program in the School of Visual Arts at Virginia Tech in Blacksburg, VA.
 He received his Bachelor of Fine Art in 2002 from Ohio University and Master of Fine Art in Sculpture from the Rhode Island School of Design in 2004.
 Past research includes hybrid sculptures, installation, performance, and video artworks.
 Sam utilizes technology based fabrication methods to interweave everyday materials and objects to become extended metaphors of experience.

 Bo Li PhD Candidate Computer Science, Virginia Tech